tilialabs/tilia-phoenix-docker/README.md

 * **IMAGE_NAME** - Name of the image you want, e.g. tilia-phoenix:8.0
 * **PACKAGE_FILE** - Filename of the Deb package downloaded in step #1

-**NOTE**: If this Dockerfile is in another folder you can reference it using `-f /path/to/this/Dockerfile`
+**NOTE**: If this Dockerfile is in another folder you can reference it using the `-f /path/to/this/Dockerfile` argument.

 3. Run a container using this image